Find Aversion Therapy

 Remote only

 Dawn Weathersby is a Psychiatric Nurse Practitioner in undefined, undefined and has been in practice for 7 years.
-They treat Insomnia, Life Transitions, Racial Identity.
+They treat Obsessive Compulsive Disorder (OCD), Medication Concerns, Postpartum Depression.

 Experienced mental health nurse practitioner dedicated to helping you find relief, resilience, and renewed well-being through personalized care.